How Alpha Hydroxy Acids (AHAs) Help with Acne

 The Essential Information

-Alpha hydroxy acids (AHAs) are acids that are topically applied to treat a variety of skin conditions, including acne.
-They work by:
+Alpha hydroxy acids (AHAs) are topically applied acids that treat a variety of skin conditions, including acne.

 - Exfoliating the top layer of skin